Jordi Martín (footballer, born 1991): Club career

 Born in Arrecife, Province of Las Palmas, Vidal joined Real Madrid's youth system in 2004, at the age of 13.
 He made his debut as a senior with the third team, for which he appeared in two full Tercera División seasons.

 In the 2013 summer, after an unsuccessful trial for AEL Limassol from the Cypriot First Division, Martín returned to his native Canary Islands and signed for UD Las Palmas Atlético.
-From January 2014 to June 2015 he competed in Greece, with Kallithea F.C. and AEL Kalloni FC; his debut in top flight football arrived whilst at the service of the latter club, as he started and played 74 minutes in a 1–0 home win against PAS Giannina F.C. for the Superleague.
+From January 2014 to June 2015 he competed in Greece, with Kallithea F.C. and AEL Kalloni FC; his debut in top flight football arrived whilst at the service of the latter club, as he started and played 74 minutes in a 1–0 home win against PAS Giannina F.C. for the Super League.

 On 6 August 2015, Martín returned to Spain and its Segunda División B and joined SD Leioa.

 Vidal joined CD Manchego Ciudad Real on 1 February 2019.